mthompson-lab/mthompson-lab.github.io/_posts/2024-04-26-Behnoush-Seminar.md

 <span class="image fit"><img src="/images/2024-04-26-Behnoush-Seminar.jpeg" alt="" class="img-responsive"></span>

-Behnoush gave a talk at the CBC weekly seminars about using ensemble refinement to boost the activity of De Novo enzymes.
-It was interesting and got us all thinking about new ways to improve enzyme performance.
+This week at the CBC Department's weekly seminars, Behnoush presented her work on using crystallographically-enhanced conformational sampling to enhance the efficiency of engineered enzymes.
+She was happy to be able to share the innovative research going on in our lab with others in the department.